-With the advancement of aerial drones, there has been a swing away from the conventional inspection methods used for so many businesses in Oil & Gas, Infrastructure, Utilities and Wind Energy.
+With the advancement of aerial drones, there has been a swing away from the conventional inspection methods used by so many businesses in Oil & Gas, Infrastructure, Utilities and Wind Energy.

 The slow, expensive and sometimes unreliable inspection methods of old are being replaced by advanced systems performed by the latest in commercial aerial inspection drones.